arman-rai/Notes/Documents/Documentations/Chillhack.md

 `sudo -u apar /home/apaar/.helpline.sh`

-then got in as apar and found the user flag then enumerated further, there was a
+then got in as apar and found the user flag then enumerated further, there was an images folder on the